milofultz/tinybrainfans/wiki/Programming/git/git__rebase.md

 1. Use `git log --oneline --cherry target-branch...starting-branch` to see which commits are present in both branches.
 2. If commit messages are maybe not true to the original, or a squash and rebase has occurred, you can use `git checkout target-branch~0; git merge starting-branch`.
 This will put you on a detached head of the target branch and try to merge in the starting branch's content.
 If this commit is merged in already, it should say `Already up to date.`.

+## Package Lock Conflicts[14]

+If you end up with `package-lock.json` conflicts in a rebase, follow these instructions:

+1. This is given that you are at a state in the rebase where all other previous or current conflicts have been managed and all that is left is the package lock.
+2. Run `npm install --package-lock-only`.
+3. Stage `package-lock.json` in the current commit.
+4. Run `git rebase continue` and commit.

+This should render you the up to date `package-lock.json` file without having to do all the merge conflicts manually.

 ## References

 1. https://www.youtube.com/watch?v=7Mh259hfxJg